The Sound of Silence in Social Networks: Opinion Models

-In the DeGroot model \cite{degroot}, each agent updates their opinion by taking the weighted average of the opinions of those who influence them.
-This model, however, does not account for the social phenomenon known as the Spiral of Silence \cite{Noelle-Neumann1974}, where some agents may choose to become or remain silent if their opinion does not align with the majority.
+In the DeGroot framework \cite{degroot}, each agent updates their opinion by taking the weighted average of the opinions of those who influence them.
+The models of this framework, however, do not account for the social phenomenon known as the Spiral of Silence \cite{Noelle-Neumann1974}, where some agents may choose to become or remain silent if their opinion does not align with the majority.
 As a result, their \emph{current} opinion may not influence their contacts.

-In this section, we generalize the DeGroot model to take into account the Spiral of Silence.
+In this section, we generalize the DeGroot framework to take into account the Spiral of Silence.
 If an agent $j$ decides to be silent, there are at least two natural options when updating the opinions of the agents having $j$ as a contact: (1) agent $j$ is simply ignored in the update since their current opinion is unknown (or not public), or (2) the most recent opinion when $j$ was not silent is taken into account in the update.
 The former corresponds to a scenario where, for privacy purposes, opinions (messages) are removed once they have been accessed.
 The latter represents a typical scenario in social networks where previous opinions are kept and thus continue to influence others despite the agent's current silence.

-The above options lead us to the two generalizations of the DeGroot model studied in this paper: the \emph{memoryless} silence opinion model $\SOMminus$, where previous opinions are forgotten, and the \emph{memory-based} (or history-dependent) silence opinion model $\SOMplus$, where previous opinions are remembered.
-In both generalizations, agents become silent by a majority rule appropriate for each case.
+The above options lead us to the two generalizations of DeGroot models studied in this paper: the \emph{silence opinion memoryless} ($\SOMminus$) models, where previous opinions are forgotten, and the \emph{silence opinion memory-based (or history-dependent)} ($\SOMplus$) models, where previous opinions are remembered.
+In both, agents become silent by a majority rule for each case.
+Below we introduce the elements of the models.